RMS-106 Hi-Zack

 History

-Neo Zeon deployed some captured units during the First Neo Zeon War.
-The Hi-Zack was still in service in UC 0096 where it was seen being used by Republic of Zeon and Zeon remnants.
+Neo Zeon deployed captured units during the First Neo Zeon War.
+The Hi-Zack remained in service until UC 0096, used by both the Republic of Zeon and various Zeon remnants.

 Design